ajw-sliwa/ajw-sliwa/README.md

 ### Hi there 👋
-I am a novice back-end Python developer from Poland.
+I am a beginner back-end Python developer from Poland.
 On my profile you can find:
 - Web app created using Django
 - Platform game made with Pygame